Search

 I joined a large Science of Reading Facebook group.
 Initially, I could spend only ten minutes a day in the group because what I read made me feel physically ill.
 Could I really have gotten itso wrong for all those years?

-But I began to appreciate all the discussion and, most of all, links to free webinars with research-based information including edWebs hosted by Just Right Reader on the latest science of reading research.
+But I began to appreciate all the discussion and, most of all, links to free webinars with evidence-based information including edWebs hosted by Just Right Reader on the latest science of reading research.
 I watched hour after hour of workshops and webinars.
 During this time I took several science of reading-based courses from people I could trust:

 Afterwards, when I revisited Emily Hanford's article, I had tremendous respect for her.
 Shehaddone her research, and it all started coming together.